 Why is the LSAT So Crucial for Law School Admissions?

-If you’ve been told how important the LSAT is and that it pretty much determines what school you can get into, your not being lied to, it’s true.
+If you’ve been told how important the LSAT is and that it pretty much determines what school you can get into, you’re not being lied to, it’s true.
 Law School Admissions offices may seem unfair to many students because of the enormous weight they place on a single exam, instead of focusing on a student’s performance in college.
-Admissions Offices have good reasons however, to place the most emphasis on the LSAT.
+Admissions Offices have good reasons, however, to place the most emphasis on the LSAT.

 You might throw your hands in the air and scream “I’m just not a good test taker!”, too bad.
 I’ll let you in on a secret, everybody sucks at the LSAT the first time they take a practice exam.
-For most people this will be by far the most difficult, lengthy, and strenuous exam you have ever taken.
+For most people, this will be by far the most difficult, lengthy, and strenuous exam you have ever taken.
 My senior year final exams were a walk in the park compared to the LSAT.

 The LSAT is so important to law schools because it’s the best predictor of law school success that they have.
 Yes, it’s better than your undergraduate GPA and whatever extracurricular activities you participated in.
 Although those things can definitely help as well.

 Comparing GPAs and Institutional Reputation

 Think about it, a 3.8 GPA is an excellent GPA no matter which undergraduate institution you attend.
 But is a 3.8 GPA really equivalent wherever you go?
 No, of course not, an extreme example would be a 3.8 at a local undergraduate institution versus a 3.8 at Yale.
 For those familiar with North Carolina institutions I attended the University of North Carolina at Wilmington, which is a fairly good school.
 No matter how good of a GPA I received though, I knew that students with an equivalent GPA attending the University of Chapel Hill would have an edge in most markets because of the name brand recognition, prestige of the school, and quality of education.